Cooperatives – An Overview

 Types of Farmer Cooperatives

 There are three main categories of farmer cooperatives: supply, marketing, and service.
 A supply co-op is designed to furnish inputs necessary for agricultural production, such as fertilizers and pesticides.
-Supply co-ops purchase these inputs in bulk to enjoy the lowest possible prices and then sells directly to its members at a lower cost than if the farmer had purchased it on its own.
+Supply co-ops purchase these inputs in bulk to enjoy the lowest possible prices and then sell these inputs directly to its members at a lower cost than if the farmer had purchased it on its own.
 A marketing co-op assists its members in the marketing of their agricultural products.
 It may either purchase its members’ agricultural products at the prevailing market price or act as a pooling agency that holds goods until a more beneficial price can be obtained.
 A service co-op provides services to its members, such as artificial insemination, housing, or transportation.
 A co-op can fall into any one or a combination of these three categories.
 Most farmer co-ops are either supply or marketing co-ops, or a combination of the two.
 For instance, dairy co-ops are primarily marketing co-ops.

 “Value-added” cooperatives (sometimes referred to as “new generation”) are distinguished from traditional co-ops because they convert a raw agricultural product, such as wheat, into a further processed product, such as bagels.
 Although value-added co-ops are not new, they have become more popular in recent years, largely due to “the desire to develop new value-added products and to gain access to an increased share of the consumers’ food dollar.”
 Andrea Harris et al., New Generation Cooperatives and Cooperative Theory, 11 J. of Cooperatives 15, 15 (1996).
 Although value-added co-ops incorporate many of the principles and functions associated with traditional co-ops, they can differ significantly.
 For example, value-added co-ops require its members to make an initial investment that is directly proportional to the degree that member will use the co-op.
 As a result, the initial investment required by value-added co-ops can be substantially higher than the investment needed in traditional farmer co-ops.